NCAR/DART/models/cam-old/README.rst

    - The combinations of parameterizations and vertical grids are named: CAM3.5, CAM5, CAM#, ...
 WACCM, WACCM#, WACCM-X, CAM-Chem.

-`Setup Variations`_ describes the differences in the namelists, build scripts assimilation setup.
+There are minor characteristics choices within each of these, but only chemistry choices in WACCM and CAM-Chem have an impact on DART.
+As of April 2015, all of these variants are handled by the same ``model_mod.f90``, namelist, and build scripts, with differences in the assimilation set up described in `Setup Variations`_.

 This DART+CAM interface has the following features.